theangrytech-git/theangrytech-git/README.md

 - 📫 How to reach me?
 - Either on here
 - Or by emailing me at theangrytech@outlook.com
+- Or on Twitter/X - @theangrytech-x
+- Or on Threads - @theangrytech

 - 😄 What do I have in mind for the future?
 - Once I've finished my AZ-104 Training Environment, I plan to:
-- Create an Azure Fundamental Training
+- Create an Azure Fundamental Training package
+- Create some AZ-104, AZ-305 course content and labs
+- Look at doing the same for AWS
-- Create some course content and slap it onto Youtube
+- Create some course content and slap it onto Youtube (https://www.youtube.com/@TheAngryTech-YT)
 - Look at creating some Projects to host on here and a mini-course on how to create them
--
+- Look into doing some deep-dives on technologies

 - ⚡ Fun fact:
 - There are more planes in the sea than there are boats in the air